pocke should have a commit bit

 I believe he has made, and will make, a large impact on Ruby through RBS, and having a committer bit will make our collaboration more smooth (even though we can continue working with him without the bit technically).

-Updated by pocke (Masataka Kuwabara) 8 months ago
+Updated by pocke (Masataka Kuwabara) over 2 years ago

 Thanks for your recommendations!